Persona 5: Plot

-Yaldabaoth then makes an offer to Joker to return the world to its previous state at the cost of his freedom.
-If Joker accepts the offer, the game goes into an alternate ending where Joker remains as a Phantom Thief and keeps on changing people's hearts.
-If Joker rejects the offer, he reunites with the rest of the Phantom Thieves and fights Yaldabaoth.
-In the fight, Joker's confidants rally the support of the people, rebelling against Yaldabaoth's control and allowing Joker to awaken his ultimate persona, Satanael, to destroy Yaldabaoth and the Metaverse.
+Yaldabaoth offers Joker to return the world to its previous state at the cost of the world's freedom.
+If Joker accepts the offer, an alternate ending happens where the Phantom Thieves return to fame at the cost of humanity's free will.
+If Joker rejects the offer, he reunites with the rest of the Phantom Thieves in the Velvet Room, including Morgana, who was revealed to have been created by the real Igor to lead Joker to the depths of Mementos.
+The Phantom Thieves attempt to fight Yaldabaoth again, and as Joker's confidants rally the support of the people, they rebel against Yaldabaoth's control and allow Joker to awaken his ultimate Persona, Satanael, to destroy Yaldabaoth and the Metaverse.
 After Yaldabaoth's defeat, Joker turns himself in to the police for Shido to be prosecuted.
-While Joker is incarcerated, the rest of the Phantom Thieves and his confidants successfully help secure evidence of Joker's innocence in the assault charge, leading to his conviction being overturned.
+While Joker is incarcerated, the rest of the Phantom Thieves and his confidants help secure evidence of his innocence in the assault charge, leading to his conviction being overturned.
 By spring, Joker's friends drive him back to his hometown.

 Royal

-In Persona 5 Royal, two new characters interact with the Phantom Thieves: Kasumi Yoshizawa, an accomplished rhythmic gymnast who transferred to Shujin at the same time as Joker, and Takuto Maruki, a school counselor hired after Kamoshida is exposed.
+In Persona 5 Royal, two new characters interact with the Phantom Thieves: Kasumi Yoshizawa, an accomplished gymnast who transferred to Shujin Academy the same time as Joker, and Takuto Maruki, a counsellor hired by the school after Kamoshida is exposed.
 Kasumi awakens to her Persona after discovering a new Palace in Odaiba with Joker.
-Maruki, in turn, talks to each of the Phantom Thieves, learning their deepest wishes.
+Maruki, in turn, talks to each of the Phantom Thieves throughout the main story and learns their deepest wishes and regrets via their counselling sessions with him.

 After defeating Yaldabaoth, a still-living Akechi turns himself over to Sae in Joker's place.
-At the beginning of the following year, Joker finds reality distorted; Akechi was released without reason, and each Phantom Thief has had their deepest wish granted.
-Joker, Akechi, and Kasumi investigate the Palace in Odaiba and learn that its owner is Maruki, a Persona-user able to alter reality.
-Using Yaldabaoth's leftover power, Maruki gained control over Mementos, determined to create a world where everyone's dreams become a reality.
-Maruki reveals that "Kasumi" is actually her twin sister Sumire; the latter has been impersonating her to cope with the former's death, revealed to be due to the influence of Maruki's powers.
+At the beginning of the following year, Joker finds reality distorted; Akechi was released without reason, and each Phantom Thief has had their deepest wish granted, including some deceased people being brought back to life.
+Joker, Akechi, and Kasumi investigate the Palace in Odaiba and learn that its owner is Maruki, who is revealed to be a Persona-user that can alter reality by forcefully changing people's cognitions.
+After Yaldabaoth's defeat, Maruki took control over Mementos and is determined to create a world where everyone's dreams become reality.
+Though hesitant at first, Maruki, at the group's insistence, reveals that "Kasumi" is actually her twin sister Sumire, who had been unknowingly impersonating her to cope with the former's death due to the influence of Maruki's powers.
 Maruki gives Joker time to choose whether to accept his idealized reality.
-Joker reminds the Phantom Thieves and Sumire of their real lives, and they agree to change Maruki's heart.
+Joker reminds the Phantom Thieves and Sumire of the strength and growth they gained from their real lives, and they agree to change Maruki's heart before the altered reality becomes permanent.